-- {1} Organization Getting organized is the first step to success. - Remember that you are responsible for knowing about and completing your assignments and special projects. - Use your datebook to write down your homework, extracurricular activities, community activities and responsibilities. - Make sure you have all the State you need when you go to class and when you do your homework. - {2} Time Manager Managing time wisely will help ensure that you have the oppositive to do both the things you need to do and the things you want or do. - Plan a de mite time to do your homework. - → Plan tinger extracurricular and social activities, as well as home responsibilities. - Commo durself to your time plan, but be fletible.
-For example, if something happens at makes it impossible for you to do ham word during the regularly scheduled time, plan an alterate time to do to comework. - 3 Set Priorities If you have lots to do, it is important to set priorities - Rank ob task in 1, 2, 3 order.
-Start with #1 the most important task and continue a down the life - When ing homework, start with the subject in which you need fost improvement. - Check of inished tasks. - If you is sendy find that you cannot finish all the tasks on your list, you may neee prioritize your option activities and eliminate some that are low on your priority list. - Set Goals Just isking to get better grades or to excel in a sport accomplisher nathing.
+- {1} Organization Getting organized is the first step to success. - Remember that you are responsible for knowing about and completing your assignments and special projects. - Use your datebook to write down your homework, extracurricular activities, community activities and responsibilities. - Make sure you have all the class you need when you go to class and when you do your homework. - {2} Time Manager Managing time wisely will help ensure that you have the oppositive to do both the things you need to do and the things you want or do. - Plan a de mite time to do your homework. - → Plan tine or extracurricular and social activities, as well as home responsibilities. - Commondurself to your time plan, but be flexible.
+For example, if something happens at makes it impossible for your time to do the comework. - 3 Set Priorities If you have lots to do, it is important to set priorities - Rank ch task in 1, 2, 3 order.
+Start with #1 the most important task and continue a down the life - When ing homework, start with the subject in which you need fost improvement. - Check of nished tasks. - If you it stendy find that you cannot finish all the tasks on your list, you may neee prioritize your option activities and eliminate some that are low on your priority list. - Set Goals Jucoushing to get better grades or to excel in a sport accomplishes nothing.
 You need a plan of action to actieve your goals.
-Setting goals will result in better grades a trighter self-esteem.
+Setting goals will result in better grades a digher self-esteem.
 Best of all, setting goals will make you feel in control of your life.
 Some him to setting goals: - Be specific.
 List specific to for each academic subject.
-Also list to a list - Set time limits.
-Your goals can be bounded as a month or on the next quiz or test) and long-term (within the semester or within the school year). - Set realistic goals.
+Also list goal or other school and home activities. - Set time limits.
+Your goals can be bould be called month or on the next quiz or test) and long-term (within the semester or within the school year). - Set realistic goals.
 For example, if math has always been difficult for you, don't aim for an "A" in Algebra at the beginning of the year.
 If you usually get a "C-" in math, you may want to begin by setting a short-term goal of "C+" or "B-".
-Reaching that first short-term goal will give you the confidence to raise your goal for the next test or the next grading period. - → Draw up a step-by-step plan of action for reaching each goal; then go for it! - → Write your goals down, and put them in several places (your locker, your datebook, your bulletin board) so you will see them several times a day. - Share your goals with others your parents, teachers, good friends, etc. They can give you encouragement. - Keep at it!
+Reaching that first short-term goal will give you the confidence to raise your goal for the next test or the next grading period. - → Draw up a step-by-step plan of action for reaching each goal; then go for it! - Write your goals down, and put them in several places (your locker, your datebook, your bulletin board) so you will see them several times a day. - Share your goals with others your parents, teachers, good friends, etc. They can give you encouragement. - Keep at it!
 Be determined, and keep a positive attitude.
 Visualize yourself achieving your goals. - Reward yourself when you reach a goal.